Contact us – business customers

 A member from Gas Networks Ireland will carry out a site survey and offer advice on where to best to locate the gas meter.
 There are usually a number of locations that are suitable and care needs to be taken to ensure that the chosen location is compliant with all relevant safety standards.

 Yes.
 We can arrange for a member of our sales team to meet you and discuss the options available to you if you want to install a new meter.
 You have the option to split an existing supply or add a second supply.
-Please contact us on 1800 411 511 or fill out our Online enquiry form.
+Please contact us on 1800 411 511 or fill out our online enquiry form:

 No. We will not install a billing meter downstream to bill another customer it will require another service.
 However, you can purchase a check meter these are available at various outlets nationwide.